 - Step #4.
 Enter your recipient details and pay for your transfer

-InstaReM charges ~1% for India to UK money transfers.
-Compared to TransferWise, InstaReM offers a more competitive transfer fees model so the overall deal comes out cheaper with InstaReM.
+Compared to TransferWise, InstaReM offers a competitive transfer fee model by a very small margin, so the overall deal comes out cheaper with InstaReM.

 How to send money to the United Kingdom from India online with TransferWise?